Local Liquor Option Elections - In General

-Local option elections allow registered voters to vote on the question of whether alcohol sales and consumption shall be allowed within a precinct.
-Local option elections can specify certain types of alcohol that may be made available within that precinct and whether the alcohol may be consumed off-premises only or both on- and off-premises.
-[R.C.
-4301.32] Petitioners
+Local liquor option elections allow registered voters to vote on the question of whether, and to what extent, alcohol sales and consumption will be allowed within a particular area, usually a precinct.
+Local liquor option elections can specify certain types of alcohol that may be made available within that precinct and whether the alcohol may be consumed on-premises only, off premises only, or both on- and off-premises (R.C.
+4301.32).

-are responsible for complying with all applicable constitutional and statutory provisions governing local liquor option elections.
-Because neither a county board of elections nor the Secretary of State’s office can give petitioners legal advice, petitioners are encouraged to seek private legal counsel.
-Definitions of Types of Alcohol
+This publication is general in nature and is not intended to be the exclusive source of information about local liquor options.
+The petitioner must determine which local liquor option question(s) to submit to the voters.
+Additionally, the petitioner is responsible for complying with all applicable constitutional and statutory provisions governing local liquor option elections.
+Because neither a county board of elections nor the Secretary of State’s office can give the petitioner legal advice, the petitioner is encouraged to seek private legal counsel.

 Ohio liquor control law divides alcoholic beverages into various classes according to their alcohol content.
-A local option election will affect only the sale of those classes of beverages that are specifically designated on the petition and in the ballot language.
-The Ohio Revised Code [R.C.
-4301.01] define these classes of alcoholic beverages as: "Beer"
+A local liquor option election will affect only the sale of those classes of beverages that are specifically designated on the petition and in the ballot language.

-Refers to all brewed or fermented malt products containing at least 1 percent of alcohol by volume, but not more than 6 percent of alcohol by weight.
-"Intoxicating Liquor"
+refers to all beverages brewed or fermented wholly or in part from malt products and containing ½ of 1 percent or more, but not more than 12 percent, of alcohol by volume.

-Refers to premixed, bottled products obtained by combining whiskey, neutral spirits, brandy, gin, or other distilled spirits with water, plant juices or other flavorings.
-The completed product must contain not less than 1 percent and not more than 21 percent of alcohol by volume.
-"Spirituous Liquors"
+refers to premixed, bottled products and solids and confections obtained by combining whiskey, neutral spirits, brandy, gin or other distilled spirits with water, pure juices or other flavorings.
+The completed product must contain not less than ½ of 1 percent and not more than 21 percent of alcohol by volume.

-Refers to all intoxicating liquors containing more than 21 percent of alcohol by volume.
-"Wine"
+refers to all intoxicating liquors containing more than 21 percent of alcohol by volume.